Feature: October 2014

 Cancer education was identified by the Community House Calls staff as a major area of need for EthnoMed content development.
 The program's Caseworker / Cultural Mediators (CCMs) served as advisors and narrators, community members provided linguistic/cultural input, and health care providers gave clinical input to develop the new education materials.
 The project also supports CCMs in utilizing iPads for delivering health education to patients and community groups.

 The new materials are available for web viewing via both the EthnoMed and Healthy Roads Media websites.
-Healthy Roads Media is also hosting mobile video formats and an online survey to gather feedback for assessing the utility of these materials.
+Healthy Roads Media is also hosting audio and mobile video formats and an online survey to gather feedback for assessing the utility of these materials.

 This project was funded in whole or in part with Federal funds from the Department of Health and Human Services, National Institutes of Health, National Library of Medicine, under Contract No. HHS-N-276-2011-0008-C with the University of Washington.
 A special thank you to Safeway Foundation for its support to Harborview Medical Center’s EthnoMed for the development of cancer-related content.